Hong Kong 12

 Secretary of Security John Lee implied in statements made around that time that the Hong Kong government would not interfere with mainland law enforcement in the case.

 On December 16, Yantian District authorities announced that a trial hearing was to be held in which the two oldest detainees, Quinn Moon and Tang Kai-yin, would be prosecuted for organising others to cross the border illegally, and eight prosecuted for crossing the border illegally.
 A trial hearing for the two underage defendants would be closed off to the public; they were returned to Hong Kong police on December 28, where they were facing extra charges for allegedly absconding.

 At a December 28 trial – where no relatives, Hong Kong media, or foreign ambassador representatives were allowed to audit the hearing, contrary to what the court said –, eight of the ten defendants of age were sentenced to seven months of prison terms for illegal border crossing.
 Quinn Moon and Tang Kai-yin were sentenced to terms of two and three years, respectively.
 The eight defendants of age were returned to Hong Kong police on March 22, 2021.
 They were held in quarantine upon arrival while local courts began hearings on their cases, with Andy Li being charged under the national security law.

 The incident gained attention in Hong Kong and internationally, with US Secretary of State Mike Pompeo releasing a press statement on September 11 in which he expressed his concern both about the detainees' welfare as well as their lack of access to family-appointed lawyers.
-In late December, the European Union demanded fair trials and the release of the 12 detainees.
+On December 29, 2020, the European Union demanded fair trials and the release of the 12 detainees.